Armenian national movement: 1914-1915

-Initial

-In November 1914, Drastamat Kanayan had the 2nd battalion of the Armenian volunteers.
-At the Bergmann Offensive, the 2nd battalion of the Armenian volunteers engaged in battle for the first time, near Bayazid.
-In the course of a bloody combat which lasted twenty-four hours, commander of the battalion, was seriously wounded.
-From that day to March of the following year, Drastamat Kanayan remained in critical condition.

 The Battle of Sarikamish took place from December 22, 1914, to January 17, 1915, as part of the Caucasus Campaign.
 The Ottomans employed a strategy which demanded that their troops be highly mobile and to arrive at specified objectives at precise times.
-Along the Kars Oblast, the 3rd battalion commanded by Hamazasp (Srvandztian) and 4th battalion by Keri (Arshak Gavafian) operated on the front facing Erzurum between Sarikamish and Oltu.
+Along the Kars Oblast, the 3rd battalion commanded by Hamazasp Srvandztian and 4th battalion by Keri (Arshak Gavafian) operated on the front facing Erzurum between Sarikamish and Oltu.
 4th battalion of the Armenian volunteers engaged at Barduz Pass.
 The Ottoman army suffered a delay of 24 hours in the Barduz Pass, and 4th battalion of the Armenian volunteers lost 600 troops in a battle there.